 Under SB 535, the communities of Bay Point, Rodeo, Crockett, Montalvin Manor, and Bayview are considered disadvantaged due to exposure to environmental contaminants.
 These communities are also considered disadvantaged under SB 1000 as well as Tara Hills, Vine Hill, and Mountain View, which scores areas under eight exposure risks (SB 535), in addition to considering historic discrimination, negligence, and political and economic disempowerment that often result in a disproportionate burden of pollution and health impacts in these communities.
 Each of the disadvantaged communities has its roots in heavy industrial and manufacturing uses given their locations along railway tracks and near ports for shipment of raw materials and products and, later, their proximity to freeways.
 The combined impact of these factors has led to pollution and unhealthy environmental conditions for residents, resulting in a persistent fair housing issue of concentrating lower-income and non-White households in areas of poor environmental quality.
-Approximately 23.1 percent of the acreage in the unincorporated county scores above the 60th percentile score

-As a result, approximately 51.80.6.46.6 percent of the sites inventory capacity is in neighborhoods scoring in the 60.75th percentile and above.
-Approximately 36.147.8 percent of the total lower-income unit capacity is identified in highly environmentally impacted communities, including North Richmond and Rodeo, which are considered Environmental Justice Communities (Impacted Communities).
+As a result, approximately 46.6 percent of the sites inventory capacity is in neighborhoods scoring in the 75th percentile and above.
+Approximately 47.8 percent of the lower-income unit capacity is identified in highly environmentally impacted communities, including North Richmond and Rodeo, which are considered Environmental Justice Communities (Impacted Communities).
 These are near highly industrialized areas, which may have resulted in poor environmental conditions, though the areas are otherwise prime for redevelopment with a large portion of the sites owned by the Housing Authority and near transit and job opportunities.
 Redevelopment and revitalization of these portions of the unincorporated county is expected to improve the environmental health of neighborhoods.
-Investment in this area through redevelopment efforts will facilitate placebased revitalization and will increase the supply of affordable housing in an area susceptible to displacement due to housing costs while also encouraging income integration in new development, with 18.8-19.4 percent of above moderate-income and 79.38.8-73.2 percent of moderate-income units also located in environmentally challenged areas.
-Conversely, 32.23.37.1 percent of the RHNA, including 33.034.645.7 percent of lowerincome, 17.78.1 percent of moderate-income, and 41.6 532.7 percent of above moderate-income capacity is anticipated to occur on sites with CalEnviroScreen scores below the 40th percentile, particularly in the Discovery Bay, East Richmond Heights, portions of El Sobrante and Alamo communities, therefore promoting housing mobility to environmentally healthy areas.
+Investment in this area through redevelopment efforts will facilitate place-based revitalization and will increase the supply of affordable housing in an area susceptible to displacement due to housing costs while also encouraging income integration in new development, with 19.4 percent of above moderateincome and 73.2 percent of moderate-income units also located in environmentally challenged areas.
+Conversely, 37.1 percent of the RHNA, including 45.7 percent of lower-income, 18.1 percent of moderate-income, and 32.7 percent of above moderate-income capacity is anticipated to occur on sites with CalEnviroScreen scores below the 40th percentile, particularly in the Discovery Bay, East Richmond Heights, portions of El Sobrante and Alamo communities, therefore promoting housing mobility to environmentally healthy areas.

-FIGURE 6-2325 PERCENTAGE OF UNIT CAPACITY AND COUNTY ACREAGE BY CALENVIROSCREEN SCORE
+FIGURE 6-25 PERCENTAGE OF UNIT CAPACITY BY CALENVIROSCREEN SCORE

-Source: OEHHA, CalEPA, CalEnviroScreen 2021; Contra Costa County Department of Conservation and Development, 20222023
+Source: OEHHA, CalEPA, CalEnviroScreen 2021; Contra Costa County Department of Conservation and Development, 2023